How a white van might hold the key to Delphi murders suspect’s innocence or guilt

 Prosecutors say Allen is the man known as “Bridge guy” seen in footage captured on Libby’s cellphone.
 A grainy image of the man was one of the few pieces released to the public after the killings as police hunted for a suspect.
 The case became a favorite among the true crime community and it took years to arrest Allen.

 A jury of five men and seven women will decide Allen’s fate.
 They have been sequestered since testimony began last month.
-The trial is expected to last another two weeks.
+As closing arguments are expected today, the case will soon be in the hands of the jury.